section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 When we create or join a live stream, we need to give a channel id to Agora.

-For a new live stream, we will generate a UUID and for joining a live stream, we will use the channel id from the input.
+For a new live stream, we will generate a new channel id and for joining a live stream, we will use the channel id from the text input.
-We need to pass the channel ID from the Home Screen to the Live Screen.
+We need to pass the channel id from the Home Screen to the Live Screen.
 We can pass it as a route prop to the Live Screen.

 Let's install the UUID package to generate a UUID.